coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 - `scale_type` (String)
 - `sort_by` (String) The field to sort by.
 Can be one of unspecified, value, name.
 - `stack_definition` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--bar_chart--stack_definition))
 - `unit` (String) The unit of the chart.
-Can be one of usd, unspecified, gbytes, gibytes, euro, kbytes, mbytes, euro_cents, usd_cents, milliseconds, bytes_iec, kibytes, mibytes, microseconds, seconds, bytes.
+Can be one of unspecified, mbytes, gibytes, usd_cents, gbytes, bytes_iec, kibytes, usd, microseconds, milliseconds, seconds, euro_cents, bytes, kbytes, mibytes, euro.
 - `xaxis` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--bar_chart--xaxis))

 <a id="nestedatt--layout--sections--rows--widgets--definition--bar_chart--query"></a>